Mnpn/MnpnBot/README.md

 Each of these are required.

+You can run MnpnBot with `ruby main.rb`, after you have entered your bot token in `token.txt`

 # Support
 If you need any help, you can find me (Mnpn#5043) and contributors on [this server](https://discord.gg/Ww74Xjh).